-Students who violate the student dress code shall be required to modify their appearance by covering or removing the offending item, and if necessary or practical, replace it with an acceptable item.
-Any student who refuses to do so shall be subject to discipline, up to and including in-school suspension for the day.
-Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including out-of-school suspension.
+Students who violate the student Dress Code shall be required to modify their appearance by covering or removing the offending item, and if necessary or practical, replace it with an acceptable item.
+Clothing may be provided by the main office, or parents/guardians may have to drop off appropriate clothing for their child.
+Hats will be turned into the main office for students to pick up at the end of the day.

+Any student who refuses to modify their appearance to be in compliance with the Dress Code shall be subject to discipline, up to and including in-school suspension for the day.
+Any student who repeatedly fails to comply with the Dress Code shall be subject to further discipline, up to and including out-of-school suspension.
+Parent communication will transpire for any repeated incidents or progressive discipline.

-The principal and other designated personnel shall have the authority to require a student to change his/her attire should it be deemed inappropriate according to the above guidelines.
+The principal and other designated personnel shall have the authority to require students to change their attire should it be deemed inappropriate according to the above guidelines.